Key QCA Principles

 • Approval of regulatory communications;

-• The setting of guidelines for remuneration of employees, Directors and consultants, including where appropriate long-term incentives such as share option schemes;
+• The setting of guidelines for remuneration of employees, Directors, and consultants, including where appropriate long-term incentives such as share option schemes;

 • The approval and oversight of any changes to the capital structure of the Company such as the raising of capital through placings;

-• The identification, evaluation and monitoring of key strategic risks to the Company’s business; and
+• The identification, evaluation, and monitoring of key strategic risks to the Company’s business; and

 • The employment of key officers and Directors of the Company (the latter as recommendations to be voted on at the Company’s AGM).

-The key board roles are as follows:
+The key Board roles are as follows:

-The board has two sub-committees appointed by the board of Directors.
+The Board has two sub-committees appointed by the Board of Directors.
 They are as follows:

 Finally, the Company gives regular consideration to how best to evolve its governance framework as it grows.
+It currently does not have an ESG committee.

 1. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-On the Company’s website shareholders can find all historical RNS announcements, interim reports and annual reports.
+On the Company’s website, shareholders can find all historical RNS announcements, interim reports, and annual reports.
 Annual Reports and Annual General Meeting Circulars are made available to all registered shareholders or nominees via electronic shareholder communication system managed by the Company’s registrar and results of Annual General Meeting votes are also published on the Company’s website.
 The Company’s website allows shareholders and other interested parties to sign up to a mailing list to enable them to directly receive regulatory and other Company releases.
 As described earlier, the Company also maintains email and phone contacts which shareholders can use to make enquiries or requests.

-Document last updated: 23rd July 2024
+Document last updated: 4th November 2025